Knox County Courts – A Practical Guide to Court Records and Services

 • Department of Rehabilitation and Correction records: Certain inmate records transferred to the Department of Youth Services are restricted.

-The Clerk of Courts, Municipal Court Clerk, and Probate/Juvenile Court each apply these rules within their respective records systems.
-Individuals seeking documents that may contain restricted information should contact the appropriate clerk directly to determine what portions are available for inspection or copying.
+The Clerk of Courts, Municipal Court Clerk, and Probate/Juvenile Court each apply these rules within their own records systems.
+If you’re looking for documents that may contain restricted information, contact the appropriate clerk directly to find out what portions are available for inspection or copying.

 Knox County Criminal Court Records

-Criminal cases in Knox County are prosecuted in either the Common Pleas General Division (felonies) or the Mount Vernon Municipal Court (misdemeanors and traffic offenses).
-The Municipal Court also handles certain felony preliminary hearings before cases are bound over.
+Criminal cases in Knox County are prosecuted in either the Common Pleas General Division for felonies or the Mount Vernon Municipal Court for misdemeanors and traffic offenses.
+The Municipal Court also handles certain felony preliminary hearings before cases are bound over to Common Pleas.

 Searching Criminal Records Online

-Felony case records are available through the Clerk of Courts’ CourtView portal.
-Results display defendant information, charges, case status, disposition, and a chronological record of all court events.
-The Mount Vernon Municipal Court’s online case lookup covers misdemeanor, traffic, and OVI cases.
+Felony case records are available through the Clerk of Courts CourtView portal.
+Results show defendant information, charges, case status, disposition, and a chronological record of all court events.
+For misdemeanor, traffic, and OVI cases, use the Mount Vernon Municipal Court’s online case lookup.

 Knox County Sheriff's Office